-- Group #3: 2 color study pairs will explore interactions by shifting hue, but not value.
+- 2 color study pairs will explore interactions by shifting hue, but not value.

-- Attempt to make one color appear as two by varying the surrounding color.
+- Using your center square color from the last study, attempt to make this one color appear as two by varying the surrounding color.

-- For Group #3 (shifting hue, but not value), choose background hues that cause the center square to appear as if it’s a different hue.
+- For the first pair, choose background hues that cause the center square to appear as if it’s a different hue.
 This may be subtle, but observable.

 - For example: the center square on the right appears reddish-violet when surrounded by green (complement of red) and the one on the left appears more bluish-violet when surrounded by orange (complement of blue).
 Notice the value doesn’t change.

-- For Group #4 (shifting hue and value), choose background colors that cause the center squares to appear as if they’re both different in hue and value.
+- For the second pair, choose background colors that cause the center squares to appear as if they’re both different in hue and value.

 - For Example:the center square on the left appears both bluer and darker when surrounded by yellow-orange, than the one on the right,which appears lighter and more reddish, when surrounded by blue-green.

-- Complete 4 pairs of color painted interactions : 2 hue interactions, 2 hue and value interactions. (you may have to make several attempts).
+Complete 4 pairs of color interactions : 2 hue interactions, 2 hue and value interactions. (you may have to make several attempts)

-- Come prepared with your CPB, painted color scraps and paints, brushes, etc, collage materials, a flash/jump drive or any material you’d like to use to work on a color interaction free study.
+- Come prepared with painted color scraps and paints, brushes, etc. and anything you’d like to use to work on a color interaction free study.
 See Assignment #5 for details.